Local terroir

 The Cistercian monks who built the Old Church of Épiré in the XI century also owned vines.
 We know that since that time, there always have been vines reliant on the castle’s production.

 Our biggest strength today is having all of our plots less than a kilometer away from the cellar.
-Having the vineyard this close allows us to preserve the quality of the grapes during harvests and keep an eye on the sanitary state of the vines.
+Having the vineyard this close allows us to preserve the quality of the grapes during harvests transports and keep an eye on the sanitary state of the vines.

 Parcelle du Hu-Boyau // Hu-Boyau plot